FuqiX/the-fair-cookbook/docs/content/recipes/ontology-robot-recipe.md

 The main purpose of this recipe is:

-> Building an application ontology from source ontologies using ROBOT via a sustainable dynamic pipeline to allow seamless integration of source ontology updates
+> Building an application ontology from source ontologies using ROBOT via a sustainable dynamic pipeline to allow seamless integration of source ontology updates.
+This will constitute a cornerstone for establishing and maintaining tailor made application ontologies that can be utilized for structuring and searching dedicated data sets.

 ### Competency questions